-Prior to coming to Wharton, Professor Rees-Jones worked as a postdoctoral fellow at the National Bureau of Economic Research.
-He is currently a Senior Fellow at the Leonard Davis Institute of Health Economics.
+Professor Rees-Jones conducted his studies at Cornell University, where he received a PhD in Economics and a bachelor’s degree in Economics and Mathematics.
+Prior to coming to Wharton, he worked as a postdoctoral fellow at the National Bureau of Economic Research (NBER).
+He remains a faculty research fellow at NBER and is a senior fellow at the University of Pennsylvania’s Leonard Davis Institute of Health Economics.

 - PhD, Economics, Cornell University, 2013